Biden tells Puerto Ricans he's 'committed to this island'

 Associated Press

-PONCE, Puerto Rico (AP) — President Joe Biden promised to “rebuild it all” after arriving in Puerto Rico on Monday to survey damage from Hurricane Fiona, as tens of thousands of people remain without power two weeks after the storm hit.
+PONCE, Puerto Rico (AP) — President Joe Biden promised to “rebuild it all” while visiting Puerto Rico on Monday, as tens of thousands of people remain without power two weeks after Hurricane Fiona struck and residents worry that Washington’s dedication to their recovery could prove fleeting.

 “Puerto Ricans are a strong people,” Biden said.
 “But even so, you have had to bear so much, and more than need be, and you haven’t gotten the help in a timely way.”